MelanX/SkyblockBuilder/docs/1.18.x/config/spawn.md

 the valid spawn [block tag 🔗](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_data_pack#Tags) `#skyblockbuilder:additional_valid_spawns`.

+### Offset
+If the spawn height type is set to `range`, this offset will be used to slightly move the spawn height in any direction.
+Negative values go down, positive values go up.

 ## Radius
 The radius to find a valid spawn if no given spawn point is valid.